fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusNamespace.md

 # New-AzureRmServiceBusNamespace

 ## SYNOPSIS
-Creates a Service Bus namespace.
+Creates a new Service Bus namespace.

 ## SYNTAX